22 Types of Frogs in Alabama

 5. Gopher Frog

-In a strict sense, this term can apply to a couple of different species.
+In a strict sense, this term can apply to several species.
 On the other hand, they have some similarities.

 Both species are critically endangered and hard to find within the state.
 Efforts are being made to preserve their environment.

 They favor areas of woodland that have sandy soil.
-These frogs spend most of their time on land, but in order to reproduce, they need to be in remote wetland areas.
+These frogs spend most of their time on land, but to reproduce, they need to be in remote wetland areas.

 They frequently go far away from their mating grounds and return much later.
 They consume insects and other small animals.